The differential graded Verlinde Formula and the Deligne Conjecture: The Hochschild chain complex of a modular category as differential graded conformal block for the torus

-where the first arrow is induced by the Drinfeld map and the second arrow by the Radford map. \end{proposition}
+By \cite[Proposition~4.5]{eno-d} any modular category is unimodular, and we will tacitly assume in the sequel that an isomorphism $D\cong I$ has been fixed for any modular category (therefore, the Radford isomorphism is defined here).
 It is standard in the theory of modular functors that the $S$-transformation acts by a composition of (some form of the) Drinfeld and the Radford map, see e.g.\ \cite[Section~3]{gainutdinovtipunin} and also \cite[Remark~2.14]{gainutdinovrunkel}.
 For a lot of constructions, this holds by definition.
-For the construction of the \emph{differential graded} modular functor via the homotopy coherent Lego Teichmüller game from \cite{dmf} it requires a proof, especially because the `Radford map' from Definition~\ref{defradfordmap} was named without a detailed comparison to other definitions.
-The proof of Proposition~\ref{propSmatrix} is an unpacking of the homotopy coherent Lego Teichmüller game combined with a few algebraic results.
-The reader willing to accept that the $S$-transformation, within the framework of differential graded modular functors, acts as described in Proposition~\ref{propSmatrix} can safely skip ahead to Example~\ref{exhopfalgebra}.
+For the construction of the \emph{differential graded} modular functor via the homotopy coherent Lego Teichmüller game from \cite{dmf} it requires a proof, especially because the `Radford map' from Definition~\ref{defradfordmap} was named without any comparison to other definitions.

-For the proof of Proposition~\ref{propSmatrix}, first recall that by \cite[Proposition~4.5]{eno-d} any modular category is unimodular, and we will tacitly assume in the sequel that an isomorphism $D\cong I$ has been fixed for any modular category.